DanielleDaly/Danielle-Daly-Milestone-Project-1-/README.md

 **Unfixed Bugs**

-There are no unfoxed bugs.
+There are no unfixed bugs.